-The work of local NGOs has been critically important to providing the necessary discipline in ensuring that the tenets of the international agreements and frameworks on human trafficking, especially as they pertain to women and girls, are faithfully reflected in the local laws.
-This is a continuous struggle, and one that faces head-on, legislators who do not share the same views about the protection of victims of prostitution and trafficking.
+struggle, and one that faces head-on the legislators who do not share the same views about the protection of victims of prostitution and trafficking.

-5.2.
 Barriers on the ground

-The Magna Carta for Women made way for the development of stricter protocols for dealing with VAWC cases across all levels of law enforcement, in principle and to some extent in practice.
-For example, while in older protocols, complaints of physical abuse against a wife by a husband that are reported to a barangay official are like any other complaint, subject to mediation or counseling, newer protocols specify that in VAWC complaints the case is referred directly to the police and is elevated to a criminal case.
+The MCW has made way for the development of stricter protocols for dealing with VAWC cases across all levels of law enforcement, in principle, and to some extent, in practice.
+For example, while in older protocols complaints of physical abuse against a wife by a husband that are reported to a barangay official are like any other complaint, subject to mediation or counseling, newer protocols specify that in VAWC complaints, the case is referred directly to the police and is elevated to a criminal case.
 Barangay officials are, in theory, no longer allowed to attempt to reconcile the couple.
 When abused women are pressured into reconciliation, they are placed back under the power of their abuser and are left vulnerable to further harm.
 When complaints are referred straight to the police, the police are then compelled to open an investigation and an abuser is taken out of the home.
-These changes in protocols were designed to recognize the special nature of domestic abuse cases, that the normal way of dealing with disputes should not be applied to cases of violence against women and children because of the extreme level of vulnerability created by mediation.
+These changes in protocols were designed to recognize the special nature of domestic abuse cases, that the normal way of dealing with disputes should not be applied to cases of VAWC because of the extreme level of vulnerability created by mediation.

-Interviews with barangay-level focal persons for Gender and Development (GAD) provide initial indications of huge challenges that implementation of direct referral to the police, experiences on the ground.
-GAD focal people, usually also serving as the VAWC Desk, are the first-line officials in VAWC complaints, and the Barangay Captain guides their actions and decisions.
-Interviewees who work in barangay offices exercise wide discretion in how VAW complaints are handled in the beginning, and often if they form the impression that the offense is not "serious" the first thing they will do is "counseling" of the couple to sort out the problem and get them to reconcile.
-Women who intend to lodge complaints of VAW are counseled as to the gravity of the complaint and that the police will get involved, it seems that the intention of this counseling is to discourage the lodging of a formal complaint (Interview NGO Director and FGD with barangay officials).
-These breaches of protocols for VAW complaints are validated by the interviews of NGO leaders who have spoken with GAD focal people across the country.
-If the abuse is more serious or has happened more than once, one barangay official said that they request for a higher-level order called a Barangay Protection Order (BPO).
-The perpetrator is not allowed to be in the house or within a certain distance of the home, only the Barangay Captain is empowered to issue such an order and it is taken seriously by the community.
-It is however, temporary by nature, after which the perpetrator is allowed back into the house.
+Interviews with barangay-level focal persons for gender and development (GAD) provide initial indications of the huge challenges in implementing a direct referral to the police.
+GAD focal people, usually also serving as the VAWC Desk, are the front-line officials in VAWC complaints, and the barangay captain guides their actions and decisions.
+Interviewees who work in barangay offices exercise wide discretion in how VAWC complaints are handled from the beginning, and often, if they get the impression that the offense is not "serious", the first thing they will do would be "counseling"8 the couple to sort out the problem and get them to reconcile.
+Women who intend to lodge complaints of VAWC are advised regarding the gravity of the complaint and that the police would get involved.
+These breaches of protocols for VAWC complaints are validated by the interviews of NGO leaders who have spoken with GAD focal people across the country.
+If the abuse is more serious or has happened more than once, one barangay official said that they request for a higher-level order called a Barangay Protection Order.

+&lt;sup>8 The intention of this counseling is seemingly to discourage the lodging of a formal complaint.

+The perpetrator is not allowed to be in the house or within a certain distance of the home.
+Only the barangay captain is empowered to issue such an order and it is taken seriously by the community.
+It is, however, temporary by nature, after which the perpetrator is allowed back into the house.
 Further, exceptions are made when the children ask to see their father.
-Barangay officials will often mention this, they will deviate from the prescriptions in memos and policies when they are protecting the interests of the children: nakakaawa ang mga bata.
+Barangay officials often mention this-they would deviate from the prescriptions in memos and policies when they are protecting the interests of the children: nakakaawa ang mga bata.
 When they feel that the child needs to see their father or needs the income that the father brings into the home, they will do more to keep the father in the home even when there is evidence of domestic physical abuse.
-It seems, in their perception that they need to protect the needs of the children, they will make decisions that will put the mother back in a vulnerable position.
+It seems, in their perception, that they need to protect the needs of the children.
+They will make decisions that will put the mother back in a vulnerable position.